 business owner.
-Foster mom.
+Single parent Foster mom.
 Renter.
 Nonprofit founder.
 Decades in the district.

-Running to represent the neighborhoods of Council District 13: build housing that serves our neighborhoods; support and develop more small business; and clean up our streets so they’re shady, safe and walkable again.
+Running to represent the neighborhoods of Council District 13: build more housing that serves our neighborhoods; support small business + jobs; and clean our streets so they’re shady, safe and walkable.

 MEET DYLAN